 I know A GREAT DEAL about teacher gifts because my mother is a retired first-grade teacher.
 When I was a kid the end of each school year was always marked with a selection of apple knick-knacks, Best Teacher frames, and #1 Teacher ornaments.

 Stop by my parents’ house and you’re sure to be served coffee in a mug declaring Teachers Touch Lives or My Favorite Teacher.

 I’m reminded of my apple-studded childhood at teacher gift time.
 I roam the aisles of Target in a state of confusion for what seems like hours then give in, locate the gift card kiosk, and toss a random store card into a thank you note.

-It’s certainly a solution, but it’s a gift doesn’t feel all that thoughtful or caring.
+It’s certainly a solution, but it’s a gift doesn’t feel all that special.